KEY TAKEAWAYS

 You can also add a children’s critical illness insurance rider to your policy through products purchased from the following insurance companies:

-When deciding which policy is best for your child, you may consider the amount of coverage offered, the conditions, and the premium cost.
-Insurance is there to provide financial protection for you when you are in a difficult time such as when a child is diagnosed with a critical illness.
-However, the premium cost should not bankrupt you.
+When deciding which policy is best for your child, you must consider the amount of coverage offered, the conditions, and the cost of premiums.

 What else can I do to protect my child?